smithc36-tcd/Pathfinding-Visualisation/README.md

 # Pathfinding-Visualisation
-A Python programme to visualise pathfinding on a grid, using Pygame.
+A Python programme to visualise pathfinding and maze generation on a grid, using Pygame.
+Made it to practice implementing algorithms in python and to practice with pygame.

 ![ Alt text](https://github.com/smithc36-tcd/Pathfinding-Visualisation/blob/master/Images/50x50MazeSolve.gif)